alexkernphysiker/WASA-RawAnalysis/README.md

 The result of analysis
 ======================

-I copy all *.root files that are created in the directory pointed by WASA_OUTPUT_DATA vaviable to my laptop.
+I copy all *.root files created in the directory pointed by WASA_OUTPUT_DATA variable to my laptop.
 Then I analyse them using the software that is here: https://github.com/alexkernphysiker/WASA-analysis